Looking for awesome Paleo travel foods?

 4. Larabars

 I’m not super crazy about Larabars because of their high sugar content.
 Most Larabars employ dates or other dried fruits for sweetness.
-But once again, I’d rather eat a Larabar when necessary than many other readily available options.
+But once again, I’d rather eat a Larabar when necessary than many alternatives.
 So I often carry one in my purse for emergency situations.

 My favorite flavor is peanut butter chocolate chip.
 Not the healthiest option (and not Paleo), but it’s pretty yummy!
 Healthier Larabar options include cashew cookie and pecan pie.